Skip to content

 65. Commitment to restoration of deforestation/conversion in own operations since cut-off date?

 The company commits to applying the RSPO Remediation and Compensation Procedure where there has been land clearing without prior HCV assessment since November 2005, or without prior HCV-HCSA assessment since November 2018, through the RSPO Principles and Criteria 2018.
 However, a commitment covering restoration of all non-compliant deforestation/conversion was not found.
 Partial points have therefore been awarded on the basis of the company's RSPO-certified landbank (100%).
-The company also commits to restoring ecosystems and their values to their prior condition in case of non-compliant deforestation or conversion within the company's own operations.
+The company also commits to restore ecosystems and values to its prior condition in case of non-compliant deforestation or conversion within the company's own operations.
 However, commitment does not cover all non-compliance.

 • P